ThunderFly-aerospace/docs/avionics/index.md

 > Most commonly, the module width is 15 mm or 20 mm (e.g., a=0 or a=5), depending on the JST-GH connector number of pins (typically 4-pin for I²C).
 > Mounting notches with a radius of 1.5 mm are positioned on both sides of the PCB.
 May be skipped (even asymmetrically) for relevant construction reasons.
 Their placement is measured from the connector edge.

+#### Status Indicators

+Each ThunderFly avionics module is equipped with status LEDs to provide quick visual feedback during operation.
+Typical meaning is as follows:

+- **Green LED** – usually indicates either power presence or that the module is functioning correctly.
+- **Red LED** – typically used for error or fault indication, highlighting abnormal states.
+- **Other colors** (blue, orange, yellow) – reserved for different operational statuses depending on the specific module.

 #### Example of Enclosure Mounting